A Completely New Way to Train

 Smart Workouts in Xert

 When a workout is opened in the Workout Designer, intensities and durations are auto-calculated using your Fitness Signature.
 Rather than using simple %FTP and fixed duration intervals, Xert adjusts your targets and the interval durations to fit your specific abilities.
 For some, this means higher intensities and for other it means lower intensities.
-Some intervals get extended.
-Some get shortened.
-Workouts adjust to you automatically by our algorithms.
+When using SMART Duration intervals, some intervals get extended, while others get shortened – depending on each athlete’s fitness signature.
+Workouts also adjust to you automatically by our algorithms.

 New Type of Intervals